wangenau/variational_mesh/README.md

 [![license](https://img.shields.io/badge/license-APACHE2-green)](https://www.apache.org/licenses/LICENSE-2.0)
 [![language](https://img.shields.io/badge/language-Python3-blue)](https://www.python.org/)

-A variational mesh implementation in Python to be used with [PySCF](https://github.com/pyscf/pyscf) or [PyFLOSIC](https://github.com/pyflosic/pyflosic).
+A variational mesh implementation to optimize meshes for quantum chemistry calculations to be used with [PySCF](https://github.com/pyscf/pyscf) or [PyFLOSIC](https://github.com/pyflosic/pyflosic).

 ## Documentation

 To learn how the implementation works or how to use it, take a look inside the [documentation](https://wangenau.gitlab.io/variational_mesh/).

-## Dependencies

-The code is written for Python3, but will work with Python2.

-* Recommended package versions
-  * matplotlib 3.3.2
-  * numpy 1.19.2
-  * pyscf 1.7.5

 ## Installation